 - The EuroCompliance trademark or certification shall not be used or referred to in a way which might bring discredit to EuroCompliance, and no statement may be made about the certification that EuroCompliance may consider misleading or unauthorised

 - The certificate must be publicized and/or copied entirely as is, without any change or alteration.

 - A certified organisation is allowed to photocopy or scan their original registration certificate (paper).
-When doing so, some specific marking should clearly indicate that the document is a certified copy.
+When doing so, some specific marking should clearly indicate that the document is a a copy of the original certificate.

 - When a certified organisation provides copies of certification documents to a third party, these must be copied entirely and shall conform to the original certificate.

-- Certified organisations are allowed to publish their certificate on the Internet only in the digital format provided by EuroCompliance.
+- Certified organisations are allowed to publish their certificate on the Internet only in and only in the digital format provided by EuroCompliance.

 - When a client’s certification has expired (end of the validity, reduction of the certificate, certification suspension or withdrawal), they shall immediately stop using any certification documents or their copies or reproductions.

 ARTICLE 4.
-COMMUNICATION RULES REFERENCE IN THE FORM OF TEXT
+RULES REGARDING COMMUNICATION OF TEXT REFERENCE

 - The content and format used when communicating or referring to the EuroCompliance trademark or certification must not be confusing and must always provide clear information regarding both the beneficiary and scope of that certification (including specific activities and locations, if applicable).